trustedanalytics/scoring-pipelines/README.md

     	except:
             return ["None", None]

-    # takes a list of columns and for every input row those column values are converted to floats and a list of floats is returned
+    # takes a list of columns and for every input row those column values(strings) are converted to floats and a list of floats is returned
     def **string_to_numeric(column_list)**:
         def string_to_numeric2(row):
             result = []